Czech president reported to be planning pre-emptive appointment of head of Constitutional Court

 “I cannot say what is realistic, but strictly legally speaking appointments to occupied posts cannot be made,” said Rychetsky, a former cabinet colleague of Zeman who has since broken with him.

-“Zeman would meddle with the rights of his successor,” said Jan Kysela, a lawyer and political scientist from Charles Universit, adding that “it would be an attempt to prolong Zeman’s era”.
+“Zeman would meddle with the rights of his successor,” said Jan Kysela, a lawyer and political scientist from Charles University, adding that “it would be an attempt to prolong Zeman’s era”.

 The outlets cite several sources from the justice system, as well as legislators and unnamed sources from the cabinet.
 Controversial Justice Minister Pavel Blazek of the rightwing ODS party, who has openly cited his good relations with the president, said he has been aware of this information "since the summer from lawyer circles”.